TangentFoxy/gravity/README.md

 Download the ZIP archive containing this repo to try it out, linked at the top of this page (or if you are seeing Github's new design, the bottom right).
 I also suggest opening up the [Console] [3] reference to see what you can do with it right now.
 Known bugs are listed in the [todo.md] [4] file, along with a scrawled list of my to-be-done's.

+If you find a bug, please take it over to [this page] [7] and report the shit out of it.

 What is Gravity?
 ================